 6. Laser Printers Chemicals

-A 2007 study found that some laser printers give off ultra fine particles that can cause serious health problems.
-Another study confirmed that laser and ink-jet printers can release volatile organic compounds (VOCs) and ozone particulates.
+A 2007 study found that some laser printers give off ultra-fine particles that can cause serious health problems.
+Another study confirmed that laser and ink-jet printers can releases volatile organic compounds (VOCs) and ozone particulates.
 All of these have been linked with heart and lung disease.

 5. Lead Paint